Show All Answers

-The Town’s goal is to prolong the life of the healthiest, largest, most significant ash trees in the community, and greatest producers of economic, social, and ecological benefits located on Town-maintained properties.
-The EAB management strategy for the Town of Erie is to employ a proactive, integrated strategy that utilizes the following management tools:
+The Town’s goal is to preserve the healthiest, largest, and most significant ash trees on Town maintained property.
+Mature ash trees provide the greatest economic, social, and ecological benefits..
+The EAB management strategy for the Town of Erie will employ a proactive, integrated strategy that utilizes the following management tools:

 EAB is presumed present in low or undetectable levels throughout Erie.
 We strongly encourage the public to act now, not to wait until ash trees are dying in their neighborhood.
 If you'd like to preserve your Ash tree, treat it this year!
 If you choose not to preserve your Ash tree, budget for removal in the next few years.

 The CSFS is currently recommending that property owners consider treatment of desirable ash trees if they are located within 5 miles of a confirmed EAB infestation.
 As of Fall 2021, this includes the entire Town of Erie.
 It is appropriate for Erie residents to begin EAB pesticide treatments of worthy ash trees in 2022.

 The Town will not treat any trees located on private property or on Town-owned properties that are privately maintained, such as areas maintained via Home Owners Associations (HOA), Metro Districts, and the public right-of-way adjacent to private property.